 There are a few reasons your accounts may not immediately appear in Shape after you link your Data Source.
 Some possible reasons and solutions are outlined below:

 - I just linked my MCC: Depending on the number of accounts housed in your Google Ads MCC, it may take several minutes to pull in all of the accounts and campaigns associated with your MCC.
 If you don't see all your accounts/campaigns at first, refresh Shape after a few minutes.

-- I have multiple tiers within my MCC structure: Google allows you to have up to 5 tiers of MCCs under your top level MCC.
+- I have multiple tiers within my MCC structure: Google allows you to have up to 5 tiers of MCCs under your top-level MCC.
 Accounts that are housed directly under the MCC you have synced to Shape will automatically import.
-However, if you have accounts that fall in to MCCs that are in sub-MCCs, Shape may not automatically import these.
-You can either link the sub-MCC directly as a data source, or reach out to email@example.com for further assistance to remedy the issue.
+However, if you have accounts that fall into MCCs that are in sub-MCCs, Shape may not automatically import these.
+You can either link the sub-MCC directly as a data source or reach out to firstname.lastname@example.org for further assistance to remedy the issue.

 - I manage Google Ads Express accounts: Google does not provide the same reporting, settings, or optimization tools for Google Ads Express accounts as they do for standard accounts.
 Certain data and/or functionality that is unsupported in Google Ads Express is essential for Shape to work properly.
 Therefore, Shape cannot manage or display Google Ads Express accounts.

 - Other: Please reach out to email@example.com if you're still not seeing all of your advertising accounts/clients pull through into Shape.

 I linked my MCCs to Shape and am now seeing duplicates of each of my accounts.
 Why?

 You will likely see duplicate accounts/campaigns in Shape (when you add a new campaign to a Budget for example) if you link multiple MCCs with access to the same accounts.